prithviraj574/tiktok-for-quotes/README.md

 # Engaging TikTok-like Quote Feed

 This project aims to deliver an engaging, TikTok-inspired feed featuring quotes that capture user interest.
-By combining state-of-the-art embedding techniques with a Two-Tower collaborative filtering model, the system recommends personalized quotes and adapts to user preferences over time.

 ---